yuehaowong/devOpsDemo/README-DOCKER.md

     - We only want our **dev** service to start _after_ our **postgres-db** service has started.
 We can do that by adding a **depends_on** array to our **dev** dictionary and set the first element to **postgres-db**

-1. Finally, we just need to let our application know that we want to use our development database hosted in the container rather than the production database.
+4. Finally, we just need to let our application know that we want to use our development database hosted in the container rather than the production database.
 Look at the ./server/models/mmModel.js file to see how we're doing this by using an environment variable called NODE_ENV.

-    - In order to pass that environment variable to our server, we can update the 'dev:hot' script in package.json to pass that key with the value 'development'.
+    - In order to pass that environment variable to our server, we can update the 'dev:hot' script in package.json to pass that key (NODE_ENV) with the value 'development'.
 Now we'll point to the containerized database.

-1. Make your life even easier by using npm scripts
+5. Make your life even easier by using npm scripts

     It's good to know the docker-compose command to start up your containers, but once you know how to do it, it's nice to make it simple to kick off by adding it as a command in your script object in package.json.
 You can see where this has already been added as 'docker-dev:hot'